fnalways/terminus-docs/docs/manual/tasks/nft-image.md

 3. Follow the on-screen instructions to set up your MetaMask wallet.

 ## Step 2.
 Import blockchain wallet
-1. In Terminus, open the Settings app from the Dock or Launchpad.
+1. In Olares, open the Settings app from the Dock or Launchpad.
-2. Select **Integration** from the left sidebar, and click on the Terminus Space card on the right.
+2. Select **Integration** from the left sidebar, and click on the Olares Space card on the right.
 3. Click **Import**, and follow the on-screen instructions to connect your MetaMask wallet.

 After importing your wallet, yhe page will refresh to display wallet details.

 ## Step 3.
-Associate Terminus Name
+Associate Olares ID

 1. Click **Bind**, and confirm this action in MetaMask.
-    This will also trigger a confirmation prompt in TermiPass app.
+    This will also trigger a confirmation prompt in LarePass app.
-2. Open the TermiPass app.
+2. Open the LarePass app.
 You should see a confirmation prompt.
 If not:

     a.
 Go to **Settings** > **Integration**.

     b.
-Tap the Terminus Space card.
+Tap the Olares Space card.

     c.
 In the confirmation prompt, tap **Confirm** to authorize.
-3. Return to Terminus, and click **Confirm** to complete the association to your Terminus Name.
+3. Return to Olares, and click **Confirm** to complete the association to your Olares ID.

-Now you should be able to access your NFT collection in Terminus.
+Now you should be able to access your NFT collection in Olares.

 ## Step 4.
 Select an NFT as your profile picture
 To use your preferred NFT image and set it as your unique avatar: